 The people of this region have seen many of their hospitals, clinics, schools, and other vital public services destroyed or occupied.
 They also face a serious shortage of doctors, nurses, and other medical staff.

 Suffering from a lack of food, shelter, medical care, and economic isolation, North-West Syria has been left in dire straits.

 Along with the consistent trials to provide the initial aid to help, the intense fighting made it so hard for different organizations to get into and out of the area safely with supplies for those who need it most.

 Medical consultations are increasingly becoming a challenge in northwestern Syria.
 There have been difficulties with medical consultations for many years.
 Now there is a shortage of doctors, and the already scarce resources are being depleted by prolonged conflict.

 Additionally, the doctors in these regions have been exposed to a wide range of injuries, like; head trauma, burns, and even being shot.
 These doctors need support from international organizations so that they can continue to provide a valuable service to the people in this region.

-The ongoing conflict in Syrian has been devastating for the people of Syria.
+The ongoing conflict in Syria has been devastating for the people of Syria.
 It has caused a mass migration of the population and turned many cities into ruins.
-In Syria, there are reports that malnutrition is widespread in North-West Syria 2022, affecting the children of these areas in particular.
+In Syria, there are reports that malnutrition is widespread in North-West Syria in 2022, affecting the children of these areas in particular.

-On the backdrop of acute and chronic food insecurity, an estimated 10 million people are living in malnutrition.
+Against the backdrop of acute and chronic food insecurity, an estimated 10 million people are living with malnutrition.
 Considering that more than 12 million are living in hard-to-reach places, it makes the aid mission nearly impossible.